nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Using the Install Script

-The installation could done as simple as this.
+The installation procedure can be as simple as this.

  1. Download and run the install script: